masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 }
 ```

 So why is that "context" directive important?
-It acts as a "mixin" for label metadata for terraform-null-label.
+It acts as a "mixin" for label metadata for `terraform-null-label`.
 Take another look at the [context.tf](https://github.com/cloudposse/terraform-null-label/blob/main/exports/context.tf) file; you’ll notice a special module named "this" defined:

 ```hcl
 # terraform/context.tf